• Skip to main content

 But whatever its origins, ginger beef is a great way to introduce people to Chinese food.
 And, while definitely not a dish for calorie-counters, it has the advantage of containing healthy ingredients such as ginger – thought to help cure colds.

-Citizens, my upscale version of this recipe uses leek instead of onion and garnishes the final dish with celery leaves.
-If you’ve had this in Alberta, I have every confidence you will find my version to be a worthy addition to your recipe repertoire! 😀
+Citizens, My upscale version of this recipe uses leek instead of onion and garnishes the final dish with celery leaves.
+If you’ve had this in Alberta, I have every confidence you will find My version to be a worthy addition to your recipe repertoire! 😀

 Battle on – The Generalissimo